icon

 • Bridging – to build bridges between regional and international leadership understandings in order to create cross-culturally valid knowledge with global relevance;

-• Spreading – to disseminate indigenous leadership knowledge through formal research reports, professional development programmes and personal leadership stories to the international community, and vice-versa;
+• Spreading – to disseminate indigenous leadership knowledge through research reports, professional development programmes and personal leadership stories, making our insights accessible to a global audience;

-• Bonding – to form and sustain reciprocal relationships with regional researchers and school practitioners that enhance their ownership of the APCLC network.
+• Bonding – to form and sustain reciprocal relationships with regional researchers and school practitioners, enhancing their ownership of the APCLC network and promoting collaborative growth.

 The Centre's R&D agenda focuses on:

-• Identifying indigenous characteristics of successful leadership and change in the Region;
+• Identifying indigenous characteristics of successful leadership across different cultural and geographical contexts;

-• Developing knowledge-based tools that increase the impact of leadership development on learners;
+• Developing knowledge-based and technology-oriented tools that increase the effectiveness of leadership preparation and development.

 Analytics\Assessment Research Centre

-Under the governance of Prof CHIU Ming-ming (Director), Prof LO Sing-kai (Co-Director), and Associate Directors Dr YAN Zi and Dr Joyce KWAN Lok-yin, ARC thrives with the support of 14 senior fellows with diverse expertise.
-Throughout the years, ARC has conducted over 140 funded/awarded research and development programmes.
+Under the governance of Prof CHIU Ming-ming (Director), Prof LO Sing-kai (Co-Director), Dr Joyce KWAN Lok-yin (Associate Director), and Dr Angel LEUNG Nga-man (Assistant Director), ARC thrives with the support of 19 senior fellows with diverse expertise.
+During 2021-2025, ARC has conducted over 74 funded/awarded research and development (R&D) programmes.
 Recent grants include (in alphabetical order):

 • Detecting COVID-19 Fake News on Social Media across Four Languages: Followers, Emotions, Relationships, and Uncertainty